"The books in this series just get better and better.”

 He started to lower Chelsea to the ground to free his hands to shoot.

-The front window and door exploded into the house.
+Before he could, the front window and door exploded into the house.

 Spiked blonde hair totally out-of-context with his olive skin color, Dingo rushed in right behind her and looked up to where Josh stood.
 “We got burned, eh, mate?”